-Well it only happens when scruffing0086 the mice for dosing; a couple of them are just faster than me.
+Many times, usually at least 1 or 2 mice get me when scruffing agroup of mice for dosing; a couple of them are just faster than me.
 I usually place them on a bar lid so they can grab it.
 I have tried that tripod grip, but so far I haven't mastered it; my mice are not secure.